Zig Zag (RTP)

 Zig Zag is a Portuguese children's programming block broadcast daily on RTP2, RTP1 and RTP Internacional from Portugal.
 It airs programming that is targeted for young people (children and teenagers) from ages 3–17.
 It airs daily on the weekdays from 07:00 to 11:15 WET, and again later on in the day from 16:00 to 20:05 WET.
 It airs programming in Portuguese.

-Broadcast Area

-As many other RTP Television Stations, Zig Zag airs internationally in different countries.
-Note that all of its programming still airs in European Portuguese.

-North America

-RTP2 ZigZag airs in North America, as part of its international broadcast on RTP Internacional.